JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/props/index.md

 the `{recipient: string}` object and do `Ctrl-T | Interface` then type in the name.

-*Note*

-*The React TypeScript community has gone back and forth on `I` as a prefix.
-At the time of this writing, TSLint had added a default rule that warns if an interface name fails to start with an `I`.*

-Our component isn't using this prop.
+Our component isn't using this prop yet.
 The most obvious solution: grab the `props`:

 ```typescript